USS Narwhal (SS-167): 13th–15th Patrols, Decommissioning, and Scrapping, August 1944 – May 1945

 Her 13th war patrol – from 12 August – 10 September – started at Fremantle and ended at Port Darwin.
 On the night of 30 August, Narwhal surfaced in Dibut Bay on the east coast of Luzon for her usual disembarking procedures, greatly speeded this time by the use of bamboo rafts built by the shore party under the direction of Major Robert Lapham and Lieutenant Commander Charles "Chick" Parsons, a liaison man in the Philippine supply and evacuation missions.
 Before midnight on 2 September, Narwhal sent a party and supplies ashore to a beach off the mouth of the Masanga River, and received four evacuees in return to complete the patrol.

 On her 14th war patrol – from 14 September – 5 October – Narwhal deposited men and stores on Cebu Island on 27 September, then took off for Siari Bay, where on 29 September she received 31 liberated prisoners-of-war (POWs) rescued from the sea after Paddle sank two Japanese transports off Sindagan Point on 7 September.
 However, according to a POW survivor's account, Narwhal picked up 82 POW's, survivors of the Shin'yō Maru incident, vice 31 at Siari, Mindanao.
 "Forty-one placed in the forward torpedo room and 41 in the aft torpedo room".
 Narwhal found herself in danger the afternoon of 30 September, when she submerged to avoid a Japanese antisubmarine patrol plane, her stern planes locked in a 20° down-angle.
 Forced to blow her main ballast to stop the steep dive, Narwhal reversed direction and popped out of the water stern first just two minutes after she went down.
 Luckily, the patrol plane could not maneuver fast enough to return before she again dove.

 After a short refit at Mios Woendi, Dutch New Guinea, Narwhal conducted her 15th and last war patrol from 11 October – 2 November, with Commander William G. Holman in command.
 Friday the 13th brought a near attack by a PBY Catalina.
 Once the submarine was recognized, the aircraft signaled "GOOD LUCK NARWHAL."
 The evening of 17 October she was off a Tawi Tawi beach to deliver 11 ST of cargo.
 Two days later she unloaded the rest of her cargo and 37 men at Negros Island and took on her last passengers, 26 in all, for the trip to Brisbane, Queensland.

 Narwhal departed Brisbane on 6 January 1945 for the east coast via the Panama Canal, entering the Philadelphia Navy Yard on 21 February, where she was decommissioned on 23 April.
-She was struck from the Naval Vessel Register on 19 May and sold for scrap.
+She was stricken from the Naval Vessel Register on 19 May and sold for scrap.
 Narwhal's two 6-inch (152 mm) guns are permanently enshrined at the Naval Submarine Base New London, at Groton, Connecticut.
 There is an oral tradition in the US submarine force that USS Narwhal (SSN-671) received her hull number as a deliberate re-arrangement of the older Narwhal's hull number of SS-167.